 What’s the latest?

-The incident has since been confirmed as a ransomware attack, and because all of Travelex’s data has been encrypted, staff have reportedly resorted to using pen & paper.
+The Travelex Ransomware Attack has since been confirmed, and because all of Travelex’s data has been encrypted, staff have reportedly resorted to using pen & paper.

 The group behind the Sodinokibi ransomware attack has claimed that 5GB of sensitive customer data has been stolen.
 This allegedly includes customer dates of birth, credit card information, and national insurance numbers.